 Intensity noise is normally measured by detecting the intensity (or power) with a fast photodetector (e.g. with a p–i–n photodiode) and evaluating the noise spectrum with an electronic spectrum analyzer.
 Although this appears simple in principle, there can be various technical challenges:

 - The calibration of the intensity noise level often involves difficulties.
 Although an electronic spectrum analyzer displays noise spectra in proper units like dBc/Hz (where dBc = dB below carrier), the calibration usually has to be corrected because it is valid for sinusoidal signals, but not for random noise.
 It is common that 2 decibels have to be added to the noise level, but this can depend on the detailed settings of the spectrum analyzer such as the detection mode.
+(The manual of that instrument will hopefully provide useful information.)
 Further difficulties arise when the DC component of the photocurrent needs to be suppressed in a preamplifier; a separate calibration measurement may then be required.